Review: Mixed In Key Mashup Software

 Oh, the mashup.
 I couldn’t manage to turn out a mashup in five minutes, but in half an hour?
 A rough cut was indeed possible, and to be honest, most of that half an hour was working out how the program works.
 (It’s a Flash widget, so for iOS readers here’s a link):

-Buy from: Mixed In Key Mashup website
+- Mixed In Key Mashup Software

 Have you been looking for something that makes it really, I mean really, simple to make mashups?
 Do you think it’s important that DJs try and improve their sets in this way?
 What do you use for this kind of thing?
 Please let us know in the comments.